danelahman/aeff-agda/README.md

-# Agda formalisation of the AEff calculus
+# Agda formalisation of the AEff language

 - `EffectAnnotations.agda` - effect annotations for signals and interrupt handlers